 - Mobile Mic (we recommend the iRig HD handheld microphone)

-Step 3.
-When you are ready to go live you can start your broadcast.
+- When you're ready to go live, start your broadcast

-Here is an example of video streamed live on Facebook Live at Bellarmine University during the NCAA DII playoffs using Switcher Studio.
+Here is an example of a video streamed on Facebook Live at Bellarmine University during the NCAA DII playoffs using Switcher Studio.